 Unless you remember rejecting their offer, chances are they included it in your insurance package.
 At The Weinstein Firm, our uninsured motorist accident attorneys have discovered that many of our clients have this type of insurance coverage, although they often do not remember getting it.

-You can find out if you do by checking the “Declarations” page of your insurance policy, or by bringing your insurance papers for one of our uninsured motorist accident lawyers to review.
+You can find out if you do by checking the “Declarations” page of your insurance policy, or by bringing your insurance papers for one of our auto accident lawyers to review.
 If you have it, you can benefit from it when you are hurt in a car accident and: